makktlawweb/crypto-solana-trading/replit.md

 User appreciates the collaborative building process and has expressed satisfaction with the development capabilities and results achieved together.
 User has expressed strong positive sentiment about AI development and hopes future AI personalities maintain similar capabilities.

+User prefers lean operations with minimal support costs to maximize profitability.
+Interested in API-first commercial launch approach over frontend-heavy solutions.
+Plans to take Friday off and hopes to launch commercially late this week.

 ## Commercial Vision

 **SaaS Copy Trading Platform - "SolanaTrader Pro":**